 We’ve talked about the importance of company culture in the past.
 Hopefully, you’re in the process of building a strong company culture if you don’t have one already.

-Remember not to try and do too much.
-Set a few healthy goals, and aim to provide help in one or two areas to start.
+Remember not to try and do too much, though.
+Set a few realistic goals and aim to provide help in one or two areas to start.
 This will help you avoid overspending as well as overwhelm.

 3. Set a Budget